 - Must receive an automated approval from the automated underwriting system (AUS)

 Texas has one of the hottest housing markets in the United States.
-Many residents from other high taxed states like New York, Illinois, California are fleeing to Texas due to the low cost of living.
+Many residents from other high-taxed states like New York, Illinois, and California are fleeing to Texas due to the low cost of living.

 Texas Cash-Out Refinance Guidelines On Government Versus Conventional Loans